arghanilhub/Subscription-Cohort-Analysis/README.md

 * **Subscription Growth Insights:** Pinpointing key patterns in subscription increases, whether seasonal or tied to specific months, what percentage of customers have subscribed more than 5 months or more?

 * **Customer Cohorts and Lifetime Value:** Identifying trends across cohorts (customers who joined within the same month or year), calculating the lifetime value of different customer groups( for both churned and active customers ) and forcasting how much additioanl revenue, the active customers can bring?

+This is a fictional Netflix subscription dataset that I obtained from Kaggle.
+I then prepared the data to fit the analysis I needed.